 In February 2015 we launched a Patient Charter called ‘Genome sequencing: What do patients think?’.
 The charter was generated from the views and opinions that we gained from a series of engagement events where patients and families gave us their views and priorities on genomic sequencing.
 Topics were introduced to patients and families through case-studies and scenarios of families like theirs in free online applications.
 This work was part of the My Condition, My DNA project.

 My Condition, My DNA is a programme funded by the British In Vitro Diagnostics Association (BIVDA), the Medical Research Council (MRC) and the Wellcome Trust.
-Genetic Alliance UK will be working to bring the patient and family perspective on the ethical and societal issues surrounding genomic sequencing to the heart of decision-making about its uptake in the NHS.
+Genetic Alliance UK worked to bring the patient and family perspective on the ethical and societal issues surrounding genomic sequencing to the heart of decision-making about its uptake in the NHS.

 Genomic sequencing technologies can determine the exact order of letters – As, Cs, Gs and Ts – along a piece of DNA.
 Whilst ‘traditional’ DNA sequencing methods involve the analysis of one gene after another to try and identify where a genetic alteration may be, new methods are allowing multiple genes to be sequenced simultaneously as well as an individual’s whole genome.

 The information provided by new genomic sequencing methods could aid diagnostic testing, targeted treatment, gene therapy and the production of therapeutic proteins.